tsiemens/0x10c-Files/README.txt

 Repo for files I've written for 0x10c
+All files are in the public domain.
+Credit would be nice though.

+0x64c.dasm16 :
+	A simple command line/ pseudo OS.
+It can be used to launch any subroutine that keeps the stack and most regiters in tact.
-0x64c.dasm16 is a simple command line. it includes the minecraft game
+	**It includes the minecraft game, pre-installed.

+minecraft.dasm16 :
-minecraft.dasm16 is a 2D sim of minecraft.
+	A 2D sim of minecraft.
+Resembles Terraria.
+	controls: arrow keys - moving	a,w,s,d - placing/removing blocks
+		  e - switchign blocks  o - reset  p - quit